 Moreover, men who eat a lot of soy were found to have high levels of equol in their bloodstream.
 Equol is an anti-androgen that shuts down hormone production, making the manufacture of testosterone impossible.
 This soy-related diminishment of hormone production can also lead to infertility and low sperm count.

 Steer clear of soy if you’re working on boosting your testosterone levels.
 Watch out for “soy protein isolate” in your protein powders.
 Be aware of the soy content in your sushi platters.

 If you’re lactose intolerant and use soy as an alternative, try almond milk or cashew milk instead.
 These nut milks are lower in calories and higher in testosterone-boosting goodness.
-Learn more about alternative foods with my 4-week vitality course, which will give you tips and tricks for eating the right foods for health and wellness.

 Myth 5: Drinking alcohol gives you a “man’s” boost.

 The image of sipping a cold beer or scotch seems “manly,” and so many people naturally associate alcohol with testosterone.
 However, booze actually lowers your testosterone levels, reduces fertility, and promotes weight gain.
 One study found that alcohol, even in the short-term, can severely suppress the synthesis of testosterone.
 Some studies even show that two drinks per day can cause these testosterone-minimalizing effects.
 Alcohol has also been linked to erectile dysfunction, depression, and anxiety—all of which are related to low T.